 Stress is cumulative

 When it all becomes so complicated, once again, science can make it simpler.
 We all have stress.
 It is part of our everyday life.
 But the problem is when we are highly stressed, we do not know how to shut off the cascade of stress chemicals, and spiral up to a state of well-being.
-We do not have simple emotional tools that are beyond cognitive methods, mindfulness, and psychotherapy that people can use to strengthen their brain's resiliency pathway.
+We do not have simple emotional tools that are beyond cognitive methods, mindfulness, and psychotherapy, that people can use to strengthen their brain's resiliency pathways.
 Day after day when we are exposed to high stress without emotionally processing that stress, our brain changes.

 According to stress pioneer Bruce McEwen of Rockefeller University, the stress load ("allostatic load") or the cumulative impact of episode after episode of stress trains the brain for a set point in stress overload.
 This stress overload is what causes or exacerbates most mental and physical health problems.
 When the stress buzzer becomes stuck on, fight or flight extremes of emotions, thoughts, and behaviors follow, and our only hope – a functional thinking brain – goes offline, relinquishing control to the reflexive circuits of the emotional brain.

-The stress sensitive human brain
+The stress-sensitive human brain

-Stress can stun us for awhile
+Stress can stun us for a while

 Take effective action

 As you consider the actions you will take in the wake of these shootings, apart from supporting legislative actions and community activism, think about being part of a national movement to de-stress our own brains.
-As our resiliency pathways become stronger, we can recover faster from these episodes, and become even more effective in creating changes in our society to stop them from occurring.
+As our resiliency pathways become stronger, we can recover faster from these episodes and become even more effective in creating changes in our society to stop them from occurring.

 Let this horrendous event motivate you to become part of the solution: